Zondax/ledger-tezos/README.md

 - Install `node > v14.0`.
 We typically recommend using `n` or `nvm`

+- For running unit tests you need to install a valid `rust` toolchain.
+  We normally use stable 1.53 for this project

 - You will need python 3 and then run
     - `make deps`